izumisu/blog/index.md

-# loost, long list blog from alansu
+# loost, a blog from alansu

 ## RECENT POST